North Wales Steam Railways Tour Journey Notes 1 - Shrewsbury to Machynlleth.

-(12.09) L - Moat Lane Junction.
+(12.08) L - Moat Lane Junction.
 Little remains of the station which had five platforms, a refreshment room, two signal boxes, loco shed, turntable and goods sidings.
 The 60 mile line ran from here to Brecon via Llanidloes, Rhayader, Builth Wells, Three Cocks Junction (line from Hereford and Hay-on-Wye) and Talyllyn Junction (line from Newport).
 Closed to passengers at the end of 1962, freight continued to Llanidloes until 1967.
-After a short distance we pass the level crossing at the junction of the A470 and the A489; the crossing keeper’s cottage is now a private residence.
 After a short distance we pass the level crossing at the junction of the A470 and the A489; the crossing keeper’s cottage (right) is now a private residence.
 Semaphore signals to protect the crossing lasted until a few years ago.

 (12.15) L - Pontdolgogh.
 Former station building, now a private residence.
 Closed to passengers (together with all other stations from here to Machynlleth) in 1965.